y9miao/VLSG/README.md

 First, we pre-process the scene graph information provided in the 3RScan annotation.
 The relevant code can be found in the ``data-preprocessing/`` directory.
-Don't forget to set the env variables "VLSG_SPACE" as the repository path and set "Data_ROOT_DIR" as the path to "3RScan" dataset accordingly in the bash script.
+Don't forget to set the env variables "VLSG_SPACE" as the repository path,  set "Data_ROOT_DIR" as the path to "3RScan" dataset and set "CONDA_BIN" to accordingly in the bash script.

 ```bash
 bash scripts/preprocess/scan3r_data_preprocess.sh